Get Tech Tips

 Control Voltage Overamp – The Less Usual Cause

-But less commonly you will see the LV circuit draw high amps because of magnetic solenoids that are energized but the mechanical pin, stem or armature is stuck.
+Less commonly, you will see the low-voltage circuit draw high amperage.
+That may happen because a magnetic solenoid is energized but the mechanical pin, stem, or armature is stuck.

-A common example is a contactor that is stuck open.
-This results in high amperage because the solenoid is energized without the magnetic resistance (reactance) provided by the induced magnetic field.
+A common example is a stuck-open contactor.
+That condition results in high amperage because the solenoid is energized without the magnetic resistance (reactance) provided by the induced magnetic field.

-So check for short circuits first but also keep your eyes open for stuck or improperly mounted solenoids.
+So, check for short circuits first; make sure that's under control when you have overamp conditions in the low-voltage circuit.
+But you'll still want to keep your eyes open for stuck or improperly mounted solenoids.